Tap water: Metals

 Other materials, if the pipes made from them have been let into circulation and the widespread use in the construction of the water supply systems.

 Lead pipes

 For many centuries, water pipes were made of lead, because of its ease of processing and durability.
 The use of lead pipes was a cause of health problems due to ignorance of the dangers of lead on the human body, which causes miscarriages and high death rates of newborns.
 Lead pipes, which were installed mostly in the late 1800s in the US, are still common today, much of which are located in the Northeast and the Midwest.
 Their impact is relatively small due to the fouling of pipes and stone cessation of the evolution of lead in the water; however, lead pipes are still detrimental.
 Most of the lead pipes that exist today are being removed and replaced with the more common material, copper or some type of plastic.

-Remnants of pipes in some languages are the names of the experts involved in the execution, reparation, maintenance, and installation of water supply systems, which have been formed from the Latin word 'lead', English word 'plumber', French word, 'plombier'.

-Potable water supply

-Potable water is water that is drinkable and does not pose a risk to health.
-This supply may come from several possible sources.